GaidYusuf/Eye-Controlled-Mouse/README.md

 - **Eye Tracking:** Control the mouse cursor based on eye movements.
 - **Blink Detection:** Simulate a mouse click when a blink is detected.
-- **Click Simulation**: Simulates a mouse click when a blink or specific eye movement is detected.

 ## Requirements